 We would like to show you how to implement your ICS in six simple steps.
-You can also find an immediately available and detailed description of the individual steps in our white paper as a free download.
+You can also find an immediately available and detailed description of the individual steps in our whitepaper “6 steps to ensure your processes are being followed”.

 What is an Internal Control System?

 An internal control system is understood to be the totality of all processes, methods and measures of an organization that are aimed at ensuring proper operational processes and preventing damage.
 The focus is on ensuring the achievement of business objectives while complying with requirements regarding effectiveness and efficiency, correctness of financial reporting and compliance with legal framework conditions.